Skip to main content

 • 3.0 GPA or higher

 • Three letters of recommendation preferably from professors and/or supervisors familiar with your academic ability, work ethic, and skills.
 (Applicants only need to provide their recommenders’ email addresses.
-Recommenders will then be emailed a link from which to upload their letter.)
+Recommenders will be emailed a link from which to upload their letter.)

 • Skills, equipment and access for online course participation includes the capacity for independent learning, proficiency in Windows, Internet, e-mail and basic applications; multimedia computer and high-speed Internet access are necessary.